olael94/olael94/README.md

 * 🧰 Figma

 ## Current Projects
-- 🔭 I’m currently working on Full Stack Development Project using React, Quarkus and Maven.
+- 🔭 I’m currently working on a Full Stack Development Project using React, Quarkus and Maven.
 - 🌱 I’m currently learning AWS Lambda and API Gateway, integrating AWS SAM CLI and DynamoDB
 - 🌱 I’m currently learning to configure and manage SQLite databases for lightweight, high-performance data management in deployed applications